Our latest update: 19 October

 Check before you travel

-Planning your journey is especially important during the coronavirus pandemic.
-In order to maintain social distancing on our trains and at stations, we are asking our customers to travel at quieter times where possible.
+As increasing numbers of people return to the railway, planning your journey ahead of time is an important step in helping to keep yourself and others safe.
+In order to maintain social distancing on our trains and at stations, we are asking our customers to travel at quieter times whenever possible.

-Use our new guide below to find out when our major stations tend get busy on weekdays, and the crowding levels on our peak time services.
+To help with this, our guide below shows when our major stations tend to get busy on weekdays, and the crowding levels on trains at the busiest times.

 We’ve based our guide on the most recent data, and we will continue to update it regularly.
 Being based on recent data, this guide doesn’t take account of events like hot weather which may mean that more people travel than usual.